Brian Burns of the New York Giants after losing to the...

 As he prepares to face his old squad on Sunday in Munich, though, things haven’t gone quite the way he or anyone else envisioned they would.

 The bigger point is that Burns came to the Giants thinking he would be playing games at this point in the season for playoff contention and for first place.
-He and his teammates will instead be fighting to avoid the absolute cellar.
+He and his teammates instead will be fighting to avoid the absolute cellar.

 “It’s the NFL, man,” Burns said.
 “You just have to go as it goes.
 You can’t get too high or you can’t get too low.”